 Tender and light.

 This article was posted on Wednesday, March 30th, 2011 at 10:13 pm and is filed under Countries & Cultures, Finland, Languages, Poetry, Poetry about Summer, Poetry about the Seasons, Poets, Sweden, Swedish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply